cortexlabs/cortex/docs/workloads/realtime/predictors.md

             context (optional): gRPC context.

         Returns:
-            Prediction when streaming is disabled.
+            Prediction (when streaming is not used).

         Yield:
-            Prediction when streaming is enabled.
+            Prediction (when streaming is used).
         """
         pass